qubic/qct/README.md

 # Qubic Core Technology (QCT)
-This Repository is to document the QCT activities.
+This repository is to document the QCT activities.

-## QCT vs. Qubic Core Servics (QCT)
+## QCT vs. Qubic Core Servics (QCS)
 This both entities are not connected to each other organizationally.
 Both operate on their own.

 ## Reportings